 REMINDER - If you have signed up for a slot you will be charged for that visit even if you do not show.
-We must reserve the pool each week based on the number of sign ups to cover the pool costs.
+We must reserve the pool each week based on the number of sign-ups to cover the pool costs.

-Full season and partial season memberships available.
+Full and partial season memberships are available.

 Drop in - $20 Apex Members / $25 non-members

-* CrossFit Apex will be concluding the summer swim WOD season with the CrossFit Apex “Burden March” scheduled for Sunday, August 27th from 10am-1pm.
+* CrossFit Apex will be concluding the summer swim WOD season with the CrossFit Apex “Burden March” scheduled for Sunday, August 26th from 10am-1pm.
 We expect this unique “race” will be an excellent team building exercise for all Apex members, but especially enticing to our resident adventure racing, rucking, and endurance training fanatics.
 Each 4-person team should be prepared to trek a challenging distance of approximately 2 miles from Apex to the Souderton Community Pool carrying odd objects such as a medicine ball, kettlebell and a weight vest.
-More info on the 2017 edition of the CrossFit Apex “Burden Run” will be distributed as we approach the end of the Summer.
+More info on the 2018 edition of the CrossFit Apex “Burden Run” will be disseminated as we approach the end of the Summer.

 **See Swim Class Details Below Burden March

-4th Annual Burden March Register Now (Each member must register individually)
+Register Now (Each member must register individually)

 *Your Team Name and team members are to be recorded on the back of the whiteboard at Apex.
 If you are looking for a team there is also a spot to put your name on the back of the whiteboard.